Alek3498/SmarTAP/README.md

 # SmarTAP
-Traffic probe with the following functions:
+Traffic probe with the following functions:\n
 1- Collection of traffic from Span ports or TAPs
 2- Capability of filtering by L2,L3 and L4
 3- Ingestion of traffic trought bond ports